vgepsic/docker-curriculum/README.md

 - Installation instructions :
     - Source code should be included in folder: /usr/src/app
+    - Database will be created, if non existing, in /usr/src/db
     - Used python version 3.8 or later
     - Install python dependencies:  pip install --no-cache-dir -r requirements.txt
 - Execution instructions:
     - Run python app:  python app.py
     - Check browser in exposed port
+    - Current pages:
+        - / : where you can find your nice Cat Gif
+        - /create : where you can view the list of current image URL and add new ones

 - - - -